Tutorial: Attach to a remote process

 Clone a project on a local machine

-After running the sample application on a remote machine, launch RubyMine and open the same application on a local machine using this instruction: Checking out a project from Version Control.
-In URL, insert the following address: https://bitbucket.org/rubyminedoc/sample_rails_app.git.
+After running the sample application on a remote machine, launch RubyMine and open the same application on a local machine using this instruction: Check out a project from a remote host (git clone).
+In URL, insert the following address: https://github.com/JetBrains/sample_rails_app.git.
 Then click Clone.

 Configure a remote interpreter